-All current NSPE individual members through their NSPE state societies, and NSPE chapters (including student chapters) are invited to participate in the 2014 NSPE Milton F. Lunch Ethics Contest.
-Match your wits with experienced P.E.s and engineering students throughout the country!
-Check out the Milton F. Lunch Ethics Contest winner's list.
+All current NSPE individual members through their NSPE state societies and NSPE chapters (including student chapters) are invited to participate in the 2019 NSPE Milton F. Lunch Ethics Contest which provides an opportunity to match your wits with experienced professional engineers and engineering students throughout the country.

 NSPE Legal Department

 About Milton F. Lunch

 Milton F. ("Milt") Lunch, NSPEs general counsel from the 1940s until the 1980s was critical to the establishment of the NSPE Board of Ethical Review and the development of the NSPE Code of Ethics in the 1950s.
 During his tenure as NSPE general counsel, Milt presented numerous papers and authored influential articles about the importance of licensure, ethics, and professionalism.
 He passed away in 2001.